ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 <img src="images/locate-server-instance.png" alt="drawing" style="width: 300px;"/>

+Click **Next**.

+**NOTES:**

-**NOTE:** The server **weights** are relevant only when using the **Weighted Round Robin** load balancing method.
+1. Server **weights** are relevant only when using the **Weighted Round Robin** load balancing method.
 The default weight is 50 and the range is 0-100.
 The weights are greyed out with other load balancing methods.

-Click **Next**.
+2. Refer to [Limitations on number of application servers](faqs.html#what-s-the-maximum-number-of-compute-instances-i-can-associate-with-my-load-balancer-) for more information on the maximum limit for the number of application servers.